vapor/docs/docs/deploy/systemd.md

 ## Configure

 Each Vapor app on your server should have its own service file.
-For an example `Hello` project, the configuration file would be located at `/etc/systemd/system/hello.service`
+For an example `Hello` project, the configuration file would be located at `/etc/systemd/system/hello.service`.
+This file should look like the following:

 ```sh
 [Unit]